-Please ensure you have a working micro SD card inserted which is formatted to FAT32.
-The Wardriver will not boot without one.
+Please ensure you have a working 4-16GB micro SD card inserted which is formatted to FAT32; larger capacities are not recommended and may be unsupported.
+The Wardriver will not boot without a micro SD card inserted.
 You should also connect antennas to your wardriver before attempting the setup.

 When you first boot your Wardriver after flashing, it should create a WiFi network which you can connect to using a smartphone or WiFi-enabled PC.
 The network name and password are both wardriver.uk by default.

 Upon connecting, please visit http://192.168.4.1/ in a web browser.
 You should see the following page: